Analysis: Belmont arena to take over 3 years to open

 Status: Complete, pending final approval

-Gov. Andrew M. Cuomo announced last month that a development team led by the Islanders had won the state’s request for proposals to transform the state-owned land around Belmont Park.
-The bid includes an 18,000-seat arena, 435,000 square feet of retail stores, restaurants and a movie theater; a hotel with 200 to 250 rooms, nearly 6 acres of outdoor recreation space and a 10,000- square-foot community building designed to host events, classes and wellness activities for those who live nearby.
+Gov. Andrew M. Cuomo announced last month that the development team led by the Islanders had won the state’s request for proposals to transform the state-owned land around Belmont Park in Elmont.
+The bid includes an 18,000-seat arena, 435,000 square feet of retail stores, restaurants and a movie theater; a hotel with 200 to 250 rooms, nearly 6 acres of outdoor recreation space and a 10,000-square-foot community building designed to host events, classes and wellness activities for those who live nearby.

 New York Arena Partners, the name of the Islanders’ joint venture in the development, will finance the entire $1 billion project.
 The group will sign a 49-year lease with the state and pay a total of $40 million in rent.